-Regardless of your length of stay in the program, all goals should align to the four program pillars.
+All goals should align to the four program pillars.
 Within each of these areas you should identify goals that will help you to develop professionally as well as prepare you for successful program completion.

-Documenting and reflecting upon your approach to achieve these goals will drive eportfolio development throughout your program.
-These goals will also help you and your advisor identify experiences that suite your interests and drive your professional agenda.
+Documenting and reflecting on your approach to goal achievement should drive eportfolio development.
+Goals will also help you and your advisor identify experiences that suite your interests and drive your professional agenda.

 Once a goal is attained, you should concisely summarize how you attained it-reserving details, evidence, and continued reflection to later sections of your eportfolio.
-If you do not attain your goal(s) you should summarize why you were unable to achieve it; please include whether or not you want to attain this goal in the future, how you plan on attaining it, or why you decided to discard it.
-This section should be brief, about two paragraphs for each goal.
-Additional details for your goals will be provided in the next section.
+If you do not attain your goal(s) you should summarize why you were unable to achieve it; please include whether or not you plan to attain the goal in the future, how you plan on attaining it, or why you decided to discontinue it.
+This section should be brief (no more than two paragraphs per goal).